SFSafeSymbols/SFSafeSymbols/README.md

 ### Accio

-Do the same configurations as for Swift PM, then run `accio update` instead of `swift package update`.
+Do the same configurations as for SwiftPM, then run `accio update` instead of `swift package update`.

 ### Carthage

-Make the following entry in your Cartfile:
+Make the following entry to your Cartfile:

 ```
 github "piknotech/SFSafeSymbols" ~> 0.3